 When debts and taxes are paid, the personal representative can pay what's left of the probate estate to the people entitled to inherit it.

 If the deceased person owned real estate in another state, the personal representative may need to conduct a probate proceeding in that state.
 That's called an ancillary probate.

 It's the personal representative's responsibility to file final state and federal income tax returns for the deceased person.
 These returns are generally due by April 15 of the year following the year of death.
 Income tax returns may also be required for the estate itself.

-Tennessee also has its own estate tax, which is imposed on estates worth more than $1.3 million for deaths in 2013.
-The tax is referred to in Tennessee as an inheritance tax, but it functions like an estate tax because it affects only estates that have a total value of more than a certain dollar amount.
-The tax is being phased out and will be gone as of January 1, 2016.
+Tennessee used to have its own estate tax, which was imposed on estates worth more than $5 million (for deaths in 2015).
+The tax was referred to in Tennessee as an inheritance tax, but it functioned like an estate tax because it affected only estates that have a total value of more than a certain dollar amount.
+The tax was phased out and then eliminated as of January 1, 2016.